jacobdensford/jacobdensford.com/fell/running-the-game.md

 ## Nonplayer Characters

-**Nonplayer Characters** can be townsfolk, hirelings, monsters, or anything in between.
+**Nonplayer Characters** (or NPCs) can be townsfolk, hirelings, monsters, or anything in between.

+All NPCs should have a **name**, a flavorful **description**, and a **drive**.

-Instead of ability dice and ability points, most nonplayer characters (or NPCs) have a **hit die** (or HD) and **hit points** (or HP).
+Instead of ability dice and ability points, most NPCs have a **hit die** (or HD) and **hit points** (or HP).
 Use their HD and HP for everything that would normally use an ability equivalent.

 ## Luck

 When the way in which the world reacts to the player characters is uncertain, roll a **luck die**--usually a d6.
 Higher is better for the PCs.
 Lower is worse.

+Roll a luck die:

+- When the player characters stop to rest while in a dangerous location
+- When a player character fails a test
+- After each round of dungeon exploration and wilderness navigation

 ## Optional Rules

+All rules are optional.
+These, especially so.

 ### Customizing Player Characters